Transport in Phnom Penh: Rail

-The only form of rail transport in Phnom Penh is the airport shuttle train operated by Royal Railway.
-The journey from Phnom Penh International Airport to the city centre, and vice versa takes under 40 minutes.
-The airport train first began service on 10 April 2018.
+The only form of rail transport in Phnom Penh was the short-lived airport shuttle train operated by Royal Railway.
+The journey from Phnom Penh International Airport to the city centre, and vice versa took under 40 minutes.
+The airport train first began service on 10 April 2018 and ceased in 2020.

 In 2016, the Cambodian government announced that they were getting assistance from Japan International Cooperation Agency (JICA) to conduct a feasibility study on an AGT system in Phnom Penh.
 The study began in 2017 and was completed and submitted to the Ministry of Works and Public Transport in 2019.

 Separately, in 2019, the government has also awarded contracts to two Chinese firms to conduct feasibility studies on both a metro and a light rail system.

 Airports

 Phnom Penh is served by Phnom Penh International Airport, the largest airport in terms of land area in Cambodia.

-A new larger international airport is being built at Kandal province, south of Phnom Penh and will replace the existing airport once fully completed.
+A new larger international airport, Techo Takhmao International Airport, is being built at Kandal province, south of Phnom Penh and will replace the existing airport once fully completed.